neurodevs/node-lsl/README.md

 await outlet.pushMarkers(markers)
 ```

-If you then want to early stop the time marker outlet, you simply do:
+If you then want to stop the time marker outlet early, you simply do:

 ```typescript
 outlet.stop()